Orbis Environmental Consulting

 Senior Botanist

-Brad is a botanist and vegetation ecologist with nearly 20 years of experience managing and conducting projects, specializing in ecological and floristic inventories, rare plant surveys, and vegetation monitoring.
+Brad is a botanist and vegetation ecologist with over 20 years of experience managing and conducting projects, specializing in ecological and floristic inventories, rare plant surveys, and vegetation monitoring.
 He also performs wetland evaluations and teaches plant identification workshops.
 Brad is a coauthor of A Field Guide to the Natural Communities of Michigan and the 3rd Edition of the Floristic Quality Assessment of Michigan.
 In addition to his writings, Brad delivers presentations and leads field trips for a variety of audiences.

 Elizabeth Straub